top of page

 There are a lot of myths and misconceptions in the health and fitness world.
 A lot of these are perpetrated by misinformed individuals or those with financial interests behind the lies.
 Marketing, social media and anecdotal evidence are the enemies of the evolution of health and fitness training.
 It is time we learned what is real and what is not.

-Myth #1.
+Strength Training Myth 1.
 Lifting Weights Makes Women Bulky

 This is a common misconception that may be more damaging than we realise.
 The fear of gaining too much unsightly muscle often leaves women fearful of following a strength training programme that may have helped them achieve their goals a lot faster.
 In order to build a toned physique, you need to build muscle and strip away the fat sitting on top of the muscle, and strength training is a great way to achieve this.